Dr-H97/Goldenknightlast/RAILWAY_DEPLOYMENT.md

 If the build process fails:
 1. Check the build logs in the Railway dashboard
+2. Verify that the Dockerfile syntax is correct
-2. Verify that all dependencies are correctly listed in package.json
+3. Ensure that all dependencies are correctly listed in package.json
-3. Ensure that build commands in railway.json are correct
+4. Check if there are any issues with the multi-stage build process in the Dockerfile
+4. Check if there are any issues with the multi-stage build process in the Dockerfile

 ## Additional Railway Features